ysyk2021/leading-with-purpose-and-passion-inspiring-others-to-reach-for-the-stars/src/chapter-5-1.md

-Chapter 4: Developing Emotional Intelligence as a Leader: Recognizing the Importance of Emotional Intelligence in Leadership
+Recognizing the Importance of Emotional Intelligence in Leadership
 ============================================================================================================================

 Emotional intelligence is a critical component of effective leadership.
 In this chapter, we will explore the importance of emotional intelligence in leadership and why it's essential for success.